marant15/TX_Problem2/README.md

 - Requiere  maven and Java 1.8

 # Application
-- run the following commandfor testing: mvn test
+- run the following command for testing:
+- mvn test